 2. “Stand Up And Run” by Billy Talent

 This love rock song is an anthem for those who call out their love interest to come to them.
 The narrator is encouraging the opposite party to be honest with her feelings.
 He tells her to run to him so that they can celebrate their love.
-The guitar rhythm of this melody is very catchy and definitely one you would want for a second round.

 3. “Runaway” by Ed Sheeran